shotsuji/rodrigodalben.github.io/MB1N.md

 How does IDS preference to NA English in MB1 compare to IDS preference measured in non-English speaking babies’ native language?

-I am not sure of what is happening here... the Registration (under embargo) describe a project that will test the IDS preference of Canadians when the stimuli is in a foreing language.
+I am not sure what is the status or latest decisions in this project.
+The OSF registration (under embargo) describe a project that will test the IDS preference of Canadians when the stimuli is recorded in a foreing language.

 ### Leads
 [Natalia Kartushina](https://www.sv.uio.no/psi/english/people/aca/natalkar/) and [Virginie Durier](https://ethos.univ-rennes1.fr/interlocuteurs/virginie-durier)